 There are set periods during each academic year when students are permitted to request changes to their subject lists.
 Changes outside of these periods will only be made if there are extenuating circumstances.
-Changes can be requested during:
+Changes can be requested during set periods of time including:

-- The first two weeks of Semester 1 - Two weeks prior to Commencement week - The end of year following Commencement week - A set period prior to the start of Semester 2 which is publicised on Teams
+- at the start of Semester 1

+- prior to Commencement week

+- immediately following Commencement week

+- prior to the start of Semester 2